William Arthur Ward Love Quotes and Love Sayings

 His column Pertinent Proverbs has been featured in the Fort Worth Star-Telegram and in numerous service club publications throughout the United States and abroad.
 He is one of the most frequently quoted writers in the pages of Quote, the international weekly digest for public speakers.

-Inspirational Quotes from William Arthur Ward
+Inspirational Maxims by William Arthur Ward

 1. The price of excellence is discipline.
 The cost of mediocrity is disappointment.